Sore Throat During Pregnancy: Causes & Home Remedies

 - Gargle with warm saline water 3 to 4 times a day.
 This will also relieve the symptoms of a sore throat.

-Treatment options that your doctor may consider for the treatment of a sore throat are:
+There are various sore throat pregnancy treatment options.
+Some of those that your doctor may consider for the treatment of a sore throat are:

 - If you have a sore throat because of a bacterial infection, your doctor may prescribe you some antibiotics.